rmusser01/Infosec_Reference/Draft/Web.md

 		* [How Spring Web MVC Really Works - Stackify.com](https://stackify.com/spring-mvc/)
 	* **Vue.js**

 ----------------
-### Web Proxies <a name="webproxy"></a>
+### <a name="webproxy">Web Proxies</a>
 * **101**
 * **Articles/Blogposts/Writeups**
 	* [Utilizing Reverse Proxies to Inject Malicious Code & Extract Sensitive Information - James Sibley](https://versprite.com/blog/application-security/reverse-proxy-attack/)
 * **Tools**
 	* [Burpsuite](http://portswigger.net/burp/)
 		* Burp Suite is an integrated platform for performing security testing of web applications.
 Its various tools work seamlessly together to support the entire testing process, from initial mapping and analysis of an application's attack surface, through to finding and exploiting security vulnerabilities.
 	* [ZAP - Zed Attack Proxy](https://www.owasp.org/index.php/OWASP_Zed_Attack_Proxy_Project)
 		* The Zed Attack Proxy (ZAP) is an easy to use integrated penetration testing tool for finding vulnerabilities in web applications.
 It is designed to be used by people with a wide range of security experience and as such is ideal for developers and functional testers who are new to penetration testing.
 ZAP provides automated scanners as well as a set of tools that allow you to find security vulnerabilities manually.
 	* [Paros - Web Proxy](http://sourceforge.net/projects/paros/)